How to Achieve Full IT Visibility Across the Enterprise after an IT Outage

 Gathering Robust Performance Data

 In addition, visibility into specific devices is necessary for troubleshooting urgent issues.
-Device-specific visibility also allows IT staff to perform advanced root cause analysis on unexpected issues, run automated fixes, and otherwise operate the help desk more efficiently.
+Device-specific visibility also allows IT staff to perform advanced root cause analysis on unexpected issues, run automated fixes, if possible, and otherwise operate the help desk more efficiently.

 Having this breadth of data — broad overviews, insight into specific categories of users or technology, and visibility into individual devices — means your IT team will always have the information necessary to take action to improve the user experience.